What You Should Be Recycling in South Africa

 metal recycling in SA

-• Aluminium cooldrink cans and tinned food cans (tuna, baked beans, beer) are good to go.
+• Aluminium cooldrink cans and tinned food cans (tuna, baked beans, beer, etc.) are good to go.
 Try to remove the label before recycling it.

 • Instead of chucking that tin foil in the trash, clean it, smooth it out and recycle it.

-• Aerosol cans can be recycled in SA, so set aside those paint, deodorant, spray-and-bake cans.
+• Aerosol cans can be recycled in SA, so set aside those paint, deodorant and spray-and-bake cans.
 It’s important the label is still intact as some of the products contain hazardous substances, which the handlers need to make sure of.

-• Difficult to recycle non-ferrous metals: copper, aluminium, stainless steel, rusted metals.
+• Difficult to recycle non-ferrous metals, such as copper, aluminium, stainless steel, rusted metals and more.

-• Please note that certain materials are difficult to recycle, as they require special machinery that many recycling companies don’t have.
-Please check with your recycler whether they are able to recycle non-ferrous metals.
+• Certain metals and other materials are difficult to recycle, as they require special machinery that many recycling companies don’t have.
+Check with your recycler whether they can recycle non-ferrous metals.

 Glass